HealthTech · AI Product Design · Human-Centered AI

 Health Companion

-A conversational AI companion that asks follow-up questions and explains risk reports.
+A conversational UI that asks follow-up questions and explains risk reports.

 Health Profile